 University of York Symphony Orchestra – Saturday 11 March 2017

-Look at our page of suggestions for preparatory reading and listening you can do to help prepare for the autumn.
+Look at our suggestions for preparatory reading and listening you can do to help prepare for the autumn.
 These should put you in a good position to begin your university study.
 There’s a page for each of our undergraduate courses.

 Develop your compositional skills further with Stef Conner’s ‘Amazing phrasing’ exercise – suggestions for crafting effective melodic material using the natural phrasing of a text.